AmimerNabil/codejam2022/readme.md

 The first major challenge we ran into during the development of our project was to match the data from the tables with the right assignments.
 Being able to keep the dates organized during all the intermediate steps was a very tedious task to make sure we extract the data that we want.
 To keep all the dates organized, we relied on the python script to get every date input and map it to the correct assignment and saving it.

 Another big challenge in the information gathering step was that many files don't display the assignment information in the form of a table.
 This made the search for the information very difficult since we needed to go through each line of the document which made the runtime much longer than it would be if the program was only looking in tables.
 To solve this issue, we decided that with the limited time we have, we are limiting the use of the program to syllabi with tables.

+### **WHAT'S NEXT FOR SAVE THE DATE**
+Our biggest priority for the future of our project is to make it read and export dates from all different formatting options.
+The